agdhruv/contact-manager/README.md

 # contact-manager
-Contact manager made using Node.
+Contact manager made using Node.js.
 This repo contains only the backend part of the application.